DIY Pest Control - Ban Rodents from Your Home

 - Vole.
 This round-bodied, brown-coated, short-tailed creature is found in various habitats, with more than 40 species spread across Africa, Asia, Europe, and North America.
 Sporadically swelling in numbers, voles sometimes swarm beyond their turfs.
 Most live in burrows or under vegetation, though American varieties are known to nest in trees.
 Primarily grass eaters, voles also feed on bark, insects, leaves, and seeds.
 To farmers and homeowners, voles pose various yard and garden nuisances, including grass, tree, and flower destruction.

 When it comes to rodent removal, one of the most natural ways to get rid of mice and rats is to place an ultrasonic pest control unit in your attic, basement, and crawl space.
-Other types of safe, non-contagious rodent control products include peppermint oil and hygienic mouse traps.
+Other types of safe, non-contagious rodent control products include peppermint oil.

 DIY Rodent Control: Best Practices and Mistakes to Avoid